Determining Statistical Significance

 The first step towards meaningful, actionable results is understanding statistical significance and having confidence in test results.

-As a rule of thumb, we typically need about 300 orders per group to accurately measure a 10% change in conversion rate.
-Once your test has reached these order volumes and has run for at least one full week, we recommend using the Stat Sig tab in the analytics dashboard in the app to get a read on confidence in the results.
+As a simple rule of thumb, we typically recommend at least 300 orders per group before analyzing results (note this is just a rule of thumb, and the right number for you may vary significantly — also note that best practice would be to set a minimum number of visitors, orders, and time).
+Once your test has reached your pre-defined number of visitors, orders, and run for a minimum of one full week, you can use the Stat Sig tab in the analytics dashboard in the app to get a read on confidence in the results.

 Note that the stat sig tab will not contain any information until each test group in your test has had at least 100 visitors, 10 orders, and at least $1 in revenue.